ddella/Kubernetes-Cluster/KeepaliveD/README.md

 `keepalived` is used for IP failover between two servers.
 Its facilities for load balancing and high-availability to Linux-based infrastructures.
 It worked with VRRP (Virtual Router Redundancy Protocol) protocol.
 In this tutorial, we will configured IP failover between two Linux systems running Nginx as a load balancer for a web server.

 ## High Level Diagram
-For this scenario, we have two Ubuntu server that will run `keepalived` and share a VIP.
+For this scenario, we have two Ubuntu servers that will run `keepalived` and share a VIP.

 - `k8sapi1` Load Balancer: 192.168.13.71
 - `k8sapi2` Load Balancer: 192.168.13.72